-Note: Variations and potential changes to the above schedules are expected to be made available from time to time based on needs of the customers; however, the number of hours made available remains the same and students will shown the current time schedules available at enrollment.
+Note: Variations and potential changes to the above schedules are expected to be made available from time to time based on needs of the customers; however, the number of hours made available remains the same and students will show the current time schedules available at enrollment.
 Some Saturdays may be worked into the schedule to provide more clinical opportunities to the students and a different schedule.
 The school is approved for 20, 25 and 33 hours per week schedules and is initially offering the 20 and the 33 hour schedules.
 Any reference to Day or Night class is much less relevant than the number of hours per week training is held.
 Cohorts or groups of students will be tracked based on how many hours per week the student enrolls and different schedules may be made available over time.
+To facilitate the education process in a manner which is within regulatory guidelines and approvals, BCCC may from time to time offer a hybrid mode of training which would include a mix of face to face in-site training and distance education.
+Availability of this hybrid mode of training is subject to charge and is at the discretion of the campus director.